codevakure/LibreChat/docs/database-migration/MULTI_DATABASE_SUPPORT_PLAN.md

 ### **Revised Thinking: Why Support Both Makes Sense**

 You're absolutely correct!
-If we're doing the substantial work to make LibreChat work with PostgreSQL, we're essentially solving all the hard problems already.
+If we're doing the substantial work to make Pleach work with PostgreSQL, we're essentially solving all the hard problems already.
 At that point, **keeping MongoDB support is actually logical** because:

 #### **The Heavy Lifting Is the Same**
 1. **Database Abstraction Layer** - Required for PostgreSQL anyway